michaelgrosner/tribeca/README.md

 To run alternative instances using other config files:

-1. Duplicate the config file under `etc` folder to a new file also under `etc` folder with `.json` extension, for example `etc/autobot2.json`.
+1. Copy your current config file under `etc` folder to a new file also under `etc` folder with `.json` extension, for example to `etc/autobot2.json`.

-2. Modify the value of `WebClientListenPort` in the new config file to set a new port, so all applications have an unique port to display the UI.
+2. Edit the value of `WebClientListenPort` in the new config file to set a new port, so all applications have an unique port to display the UI.

-3. Modify the value of `MongoDbUrl` in the new config file to set a new database name, so all applications have an unique database to save the data.
+3. Edit the value of `MongoDbUrl` in the new config file to set a new database name, so all applications have an unique database to save the data.
 You dont need to modify the host:port because a single database host can have multiple databases inside.

-4. Modify the values of `TRIBECA_MODE`, `EXCHANGE` and `TradedPair` in the new config file as you alternatively desire.
+4. Edit the values of `TRIBECA_MODE`, `EXCHANGE` and `TradedPair` in the new config file as you alternatively desire.

-5. Start the new instance with `npm start --tribeca:config=autobot2.json`, also the commands `npm stop` and `npm restart` allow the parameter `--tribeca:config=`, the value is simply the filename of the config file under `etc` folder that you want to run; this value will also be used as the `uid` of the process executed by `forever`, hence an "instance" is in fact a config file.
+5. Run the new instance with `npm start --tribeca:config=autobot2.json`, also the commands `npm stop` and `npm restart` allow the parameter `--tribeca:config=`, the value is simply the filename of the config file under `etc` folder that you want to run; this value will also be used as the `uid` of the process executed by `forever`, hence an "instance" is in fact a config file.

 ### Application Usage

-1. Open your web browser to connect to HTTPS port `3000` of the machine running tribeca.
+1. Open your web browser to connect to HTTPS port `3000` (or value of `WebClientListenPort`) of the machine running tribeca.
 If you're running tribeca locally on Mac/Windows on Docker, replace "localhost" with the address returned by `boot2docker ip`.

 2. Read up on how to use tribeca and market making in the [manual](https://github.com/ctubio/tribeca/blob/master/MANUAL.md).